State

 Single state

 If you think having a single state class to represent all your app state is too restrictive, it's actually not.
 You can have multiple state classes, as long as you put them all inside a single class in the end.
-For example, suppose we need to represent a state that has a Todo List plus some user information:
+For example, suppose we need to represent a state that contains both:

 // Todo List